The post digestive effect of your life decisions

 After digestion of food, the six tastes of sweet, salty, sour, pungent, bitter and astringent eventually become condensed into 3 main tastes - sweet, sour and pungent to describe the long term effect of your choices.
 Vipaka has an effect on the last stage of digestion in your colon via feces, urine and sweat, but also on your tissues.
 It's what lingers on after all is said and done.

 The Sweet taste is responsible for the anabolic function (tissue growth) of the body.
 The dosha increases Kapha dosha and pacifies Vata and Pitta.
 Sugar and salt are included in this definition even though Salt is comprised of Fire and Water, the explanation being that the Fire component gets utilised in the Fire enhancing digestive process leaving the Water component to continue the journey to the end.
 The Sweet taste is nourishing, building, stabilising and improves resistance.
 It works against decay and withering, it upholds integrity, steadfastness and fortitude.
 It makes your skin thicker and your muscles strong.
-I think of the idea of sweetness when it comes to building the body to procreate, build juices to have sexual and menstrual fluid, build the mind to be able to tackle your old habits with a therapist (talk therpists take note - an excellent collaboration in my opinion), build stamina to be able to work through your new business idea, build fortitude so others know where you stand.
+I think of the idea of sweetness when it comes to building the body to procreate, build juices to have sexual and menstrual fluid, build the mind to be able to tackle your old habits with a therapist, build stamina to be able to work through your new business idea, build fortitude so others know where you stand.
 Too much can lead to stubbornness, lethargy, inertia, sluggishness, over sentimentality, possessiveness and lack of passion.
 In the body it can translate as obesity, water retention, diabetes, hypertension.
 An excess is really an overeating of your capacity.
 We are not camels, we cannot hoard without it affecting us long time.
 We will gather moss if we sit too long.

 The Sour taste increases the metabolism of the body and generally aids the digestive enzymes due to the fire aspect.
 Sour has a small amount of water to it which gives it a mildly tonifying effect and the earth element keeps it weighted so the fire doesn't burn too brightly.
 Sour can not only improve digestion of the body but also the mind, enhancing discrimination or the ability to separate the personality experience from what is.
 I like to think of the sour post digestive effect as keeping things appropriate to your natural physiology, it neither takes from your personality or adds on too much.
 It's that little bit of pickle on the side, it is quiet in the background, making a cameo appearance with just enough effect to make sure the star players are kept in check.
 Having your warm lemon water in the morning is a nice mild way to start the day metabolising, helping to break down yesterday's debris and assist with elimination to make room for new experiences.